Skip to main content

 Managed Service Podman

-Podman is a daemonless container engine for developing, managing, and running OCI Containers on your Linux System.
-Containers can be run on our managed servers in rootless mode.
+Podman is a daemonless container engine for developing, managing, and running OCI containers on Linux.
+On our managed servers, you can run containers in rootless mode.

-Since the syntax is mostly identical to Docker, you can add the following alias for easier use:
+Because the syntax is similar to Docker in many cases, you can add the following alias for convenience:

 alias docker=podman